ridale/sonoffpy/README.md

 >>> sta_if.connect('<your ESSID>', '<your password>')
 >>> sta_if.ifconfig()
 ```
+You should see your ip address etc, it may take a while to connect to the hotspot
 ## start webrepl
 Start the webrepl server on the board
 ```
 import webrepl_setup
 ```
+Then follow the onscreen instructions
 # get the client
 ```
 git clone https://github.com/micropython/webrepl.git